 - Urinary incontinence or inability to urinate

 These are just a few examples.
 Emergency situations require highly specialized care that can quickly pile up in bloodwork, x-rays, tests and exams, medicines, overnight visits, and more.
-According to Petplan, the average emergency vet visit costs pet owners $1,500.
+The average emergency vet visit costs pet owners $1,500.
 Pet insurance helps mitigate against the high costs of these unexpected visits to the vet.

 👉 Note that most pet insurance policies have waiting periods before they take effect.
 So it’s important to have a policy in place well before emergencies strike.

 3. Pet insurance can help cover non-emergency costs too

 While many pet owners enjoy the cost-saving benefits of pet insurance for emergency situations, there are other situations where pet insurance can help.

 Sometimes even routine shots or treatments aren’t cheap, especially when you consider all the preventative measures required to keep pets healthy, like rabies shots, kennel cough vaccination, heartworm, flea and tick preventions — you name it.
 They’re all essential, and they all add up.